MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

 ---
-title: Customize an email template using the template editor
+title: Customize an email template using the enhanced template editor
 description: Create an email template using the enhanced email template editor
 author: mgandham
 manager: shujoshi